Casey Cizikas: International play

 Cizikas made two appearances with the Canadian national junior team program during the 2008–09 season.
 He was first a member of the Team Ontario squad that won the gold medal in the 2008 World U17 Hockey Challenge during the season, then won gold with the under-18 national team at the 2008 Ivan Hlinka Memorial Tournament following his OHL season.

 During the 2011–12 season, Cizikas was a surprise pick for the national junior team at the 2011 World Junior Ice Hockey Championships.
 He recorded two goals and one assist to help Canada win a silver medal.

 Playing style

 Cizikas, in his first full season with the Islanders, was described as a player with a lot of energy and intensity whose offensive skills have improved over time.
 His forecheck has been called relentless and he became known for being willing to create energy by throwing his body around the ice.

 Personal life

-During a rugby football game in 2007, Cizikas tackled Manny Castillo in what was described by Cizikas as a "headlock."
-Castillo died of a head injury two days later; it was noted by physicians that two weeks prior to the battle with Cizikas, Castillo suffered a major concussion.
-One doctor testified that Castillo's concussion was severe enough that it should have kept him out of competition with physical contact for a full year.
-The Castillo family supported Cizikas throughout his ordeal and believed the death to have been accidental, asking that Cizikas be spared punishment.
-Their request could not be met, however, because Peel Regional Police supported Cizikas' conviction, as the tackle led to a death.
-Castillo's father provided a statement that called for fighting in youth hockey to be abolished, but again did not blame Cizikas for his son's death.
+During a rugby football game in 2007, Cizikas tackled Manny Castillo in what was described as a "sucker tackle" and a "pile-driver".
+Peel Regional Police supported a Cizikas' conviction, as the tackle led to a death.

 In 2009, Cizikas was found guilty of manslaughter by Judge Bruce Duncan, who believed Cizikas used "unnecessary force."
 He was given a sentence of one year probation and 100 hours of community service.